Skip to content

 master-key.prefix

 This command is used to implement multi-key sequence bindings in master key.
-It causes the current key press to be appended to a variable storing the pending key sequence.
+It causes the current key press to be appended to the variable key.prefix.
+This prefix shows up in the status bar in VSCode.
 It can also be used explicitly within a binding file for a few purposes:

 • provide helpful documentation for a given key prefix.